proydakov/libmodbus-for-android/README.md

 # libmodbus for android
-libmodbus for android is a set of tools to compile libmodbus library (http://github.com/stephane/libmodbus) for the Android platform.
+Libmodbus for android is a set of tools to compile libmodbus library (http://github.com/stephane/libmodbus) for the Android platform.

 To compile libmodbus for android you may use one of the following NDKs: